vaporha/vaporha/README.md

 - 👨‍💻 All of my projects are available at [Github](https://github.com/Vaporha?tab=repositories)

-- 📫 You can reach me by joining my [discord](https://discord.gg/ZZaE8VYKWb)
+- 📫 You can reach me by uh idfk just make a issue and we chat there :skull:

 ---